RPGroup-PBoC/mwc_induction/other/materials_list.md

 * Isopropylthiogalactopyranoside (IPTG) Dioxane Free
   - Use: Inducer of repressor molecules.
-  - Manufacturer: ThermoFisher Scientific
+  - Manufacturer: Research Products International
   - Cat.
-No.: R0392
+No.: I56000-0.5

 * Chloramphenicol
   - Use: Selection in overnight growth.